Michael Oher of 'The Blind Side' says he wasn't adopted, but put in a conservatorship

 "Where other parents of Michael's classmates saw Michael simply as a nice kid in need, Conservators Sean Tuohy and Leigh [Anne] Tuohy saw something else: a gullible young man whose athletic talent could be exploited for their own benefit," the petition said.

-Shortly after moving in, Oher said the Tuohys presented him with the conservatorship because he was over 18 years of age.
+Shortly after moving in, Oher, also known as Michael Williams, said the Tuohys presented him with the conservatorship because he was over 18 years of age.
 However, he was told that the document was "for all intents and purposes, an adoption," according to the petition.

 The document said the Tuohys would have "the full co-legal custody, guardianship and conservatorship of the said Michael Jerome Williams, Jr..." and that Oher could not enter or negotiate contracts or make medical decisions by himself.